Colorado River toad: Psychotropic uses

+The 21st century phenomenon of smoking Colorado River toad venom can be traced to the publishing of the pamphlet Bufo Alvarius: the Psychedelic Toad of the Sonoran Desert in 1983, written under the pseudonym 'Albert Most.'
+The pamphlet describes how to extract and smoke the venom of the Colorado River toad, containing serotonergic psychedelic 5-MeO-DMT, and its publication sparked the present-day recreational use.

+The author's true identity remained unknown until 2020, when journalist Hamilton Morris revealed that it was a man named Ken Nelson, from Denton, Texas.
+He interviewed Ken in S03 E01 of his show Hamilton's Pharmacopeia, Synthetic Toad Venom Machine, in December 2020.

+Morris initially thought he had discovered the author in 2017.
+Writer Alfred Savinelli fraudulently claimed to be the author and was interviewed for his season 2 premiere, "The Psychedelic Toad".
+After the episode's airing, the real Albert Most, Ken Nelson, contacted Hamilton with verifiable proof that he wrote the pamphlet.

 Among the notable people who have spoken publicly about their experiences with the psychoactive agents in the poison are boxer Mike Tyson, comedian Chelsea Handler, podcaster Joe Rogan, television personality Christina Haack, and motivational speaker Anthony Robbins.

 On October 31, 2022 the United States National Park Service posted a warning on Facebook that people should not handle or lick the toad.
 Despite the warning's wide coverage in media, the post was made humorously and the Park Service has no records of people licking or otherwise harassing the toads in parks.